 Complex numbers are far from being abstract curiosities; they have practical applications in various fields of science and engineering.
 One of the most prominent applications is in electrical engineering, where complex numbers are used to analyze alternating current (AC) circuits.
 The impedance of a circuit, which is the opposition to the flow of current, is represented as a complex number, with the real part representing resistance and the imaginary part representing reactance (due to inductors and capacitors).

 In quantum mechanics, complex numbers are fundamental to describing the wave functions of particles.
 The Schrödinger equation, which governs the behavior of quantum systems, involves complex numbers, and the solutions to this equation are complex-valued functions.
-These functions provide information about the probability of finding a particle in a particular state.
+In real terms, these functions provide information about the probability of finding a particle in a particular state.
 Complex numbers are also essential in signal processing, control systems, fluid dynamics, and many other areas of science and engineering.
 Their ability to represent both magnitude and phase information makes them indispensable tools for analyzing and solving complex problems.

 Trends and Latest Developments